 All the gulets we use for our scheduled tours are equipped with air conditioning.
 However, because of noise restrictions (the air conditioning requires power from the onboard generator) gulets are not permitted to run air conditioning in harbour, nor are they permitted to run it throughout the night when moored out of harbour.
-In hot temperatures when moored out of a harbour, the Captain usually runs the air con in the evening to cool cabins before guests retire.
+In hot temperatures when moored out of a harbour, the Captain usually runs the air conditioning in the evening to cool cabins before guests retire.
 Many guests make a virtue of the heat to sleep out on deck under the stars.

-Are there electrical outlets on the gulet, and what adaptors do we need?
+Are there electrical outlets on the gulet, and what adapters do we need?

-Electricity aboard is 220V and requires two pin (round) plugs.
+Electricity onboard is 220V and requires two pin (round) plugs.
 There is a plug in each cabin, in the bathroom, so people can use hair driers/shavers etc. and of course you can charge up phones/camera batteries there.
 When docked in a designated harbour the gulet receives electricity directly by cable from shore mains power.
 While the gulet is cruising or anchored out in a bay its electricity is provided by the generator so there will be periods during the day and night when the electricity is not on.

 Can it be noisy at night during a gulet cruise?
 Should I bring earplugs?

 On our gulet cruises, we often spend nights anchored in remote coves and bays, either as the only boat present or along with few others.
 Traditional wooden boats do make sounds; you may hear the wind whooshing through the rigging, the waves lapping against the side of the boat, ropes stretching, the crew getting up to make your breakfast etc. Sometimes the gulet may begin moving early in the morning and the generator will come on before breakfast to enable cooking and to provide hot water.
 As well as the peace and quiet and proximity to nature, nights out in bays have the advantage of allowing guests more swimming opportunities, both in the evening and early the following morning.